minibits-cash/minibits_wallet/README.md

 - This wallet should be used for research purposes only.
 - The wallet is an alpha version with incomplete functionality and both known and unknown bugs.
 - Do not use it with large amounts of ecash.
-- The e-cash stored in the wallet is issued by the mint.
+- The ecash stored in the wallet is issued by the mint.
 You trust the mint to back it with bitcoin until you transfer your holdings to another bitcoin Lightning wallet.
 - The Cashu protocol that the wallet implements has not yet received extensive review or testing so far.